-The only configuration that is needed is the filter for the monitoring probe that gets the list of PCI cards.
-By default the probe lists all the cards available in a host.
-To narrow the list a filter configuration can be changed in /var/lib/one/remotes/im/kvm-probes.d/pci.rb and set a list with the same format as lspci:
+The only configuration needed is the filter for the monitoring probe that gets the list of PCI cards.
+By default, the probe doesn't list any cards from a host.
+To narrow the list, configuration can be changed in /var/lib/one/remotes/ etc/im/kvm-probes.d/pci.conf.
+Following configuration attributes are available: